Connie Willis: Career

 Willis's first published story was "The Secret of Santa Titicaca" in Worlds of Fantasy, Winter 1970 (December).
 At least seven stories followed (1978–81) before her debut novel, Water Witch by Willis and Cynthia Felice, published by Ace Books in 1982.
 After receiving a National Endowment for the Arts grant that year, she left her teaching job and became a full-time writer.

-Scholar Gary K. Wolfe has written, "Willis, the erstwhile stand-up superstar of SF conventions—having her as your MC is like getting Billy Crystal back as host of the Oscars—and the author of some of the field's funniest stories, is a woman of considerably greater complexity and gravity than her personal popularity reflects, and for all her facility at screwball comedy knock-offs and snappy parody, she wants us to know that she's a writer of some gravity as well."
+Scholar Gary K. Wolfe has written: "Willis, the erstwhile stand-up superstar of SF conventions—having her as your MC is like getting Billy Crystal back as host of the Oscars—and the author of some of the field's funniest stories, is a woman of considerably greater complexity and gravity than her personal popularity reflects, and for all her facility at screwball comedy knock-offs and snappy parody, she wants us to know that she's a writer of some gravity as well."

 Willis is known for writing "romantic 'screwball' comedy in the manner of 1940s Hollywood movies."

 Much of Willis's writing explores the social sciences.
 She often weaves technology into her stories in order to prompt readers to question what impact it has on the world.
 For instance, Lincoln's Dreams plumbs not just the psychology of dreams, but also their role as indicators of disease.
 The story portrays a young man's unrequited love for a young woman who might or might not be experiencing reincarnation or precognition, and whose outlook verges on suicidal.
 Similarly, Bellwether is almost exclusively concerned with human psychology.

 2006 Hugo Awards ceremony controversy

 At the 2006 Hugo Awards ceremony, Willis presented writer Harlan Ellison with a special committee award.
-When the notoriously temperamental Ellison got to the podium, Willis asked him "Are you going to be good?"
+When the notoriously temperamental Ellison got to the podium, Willis asked him: "Are you going to be good?"
 When she asked the question a second time, Ellison put the microphone in his mouth, to the crowd's laughter.
 He then momentarily put his hand on her left breast.
 Ellison subsequently complained that Willis refused to acknowledge his apology.

 Awards

-David Hartwell, Charles N. Brown, and Connie Willis pose with the 2008 Hugo Awards.
+David Hartwell, Charles N. Brown, and Willis pose with the 2008 Hugo Awards.